2

 • Download your professors' slides or PDFs and annotate them instead of just passively reviewing them.

-• Try apps like GoodNotes or Evernote—some students swear by them for staying organized and engaged.
+• Try apps like OneNote (free for all students!), GoodNotes, or Evernote—some students swear by them for staying organized and engaged.

 • Most importantly, don’t stop taking notes just because materials are posted online.
 Use them to deepen your engagement—not replace it.